imeleges/REMA_Dubai/README.md

 	<sub>Prices for all listings</sub>
 </p>

-Outliers start from price 500,000 and up to 3,000,000.
-Most likely it's a huge apartment with many rooms and more luxurious or simply a mistake in numbers.
+Outliers start from price 500,000 and spead up to 3,000,000.
+Most likely it's a huge apartment with many rooms and that is more luxurious or it's simply a typo in numbers.

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/prices_logs.png?raw=true">